 Temples are not the only treat in Yanaka.
 It also features the largest ancient cemetery in Tokyo with the grave of Tokugawa Shinobu.
 In addition, this town breathes the shitamachi culture, in particular through its lively shopping street called Yanaka Ginza where cats are king.

-Please note the following sights are all in Yanaka, your visit should also include neighbouring Nezu and Sendagi (together called Yanesen).
+Please note the places below are all in Yanaka.
+Your visit should also include neighbouring Nezu and Sendagi (together called Yanesen).
 Bordering on the southern side is also Ueno Sakuragi that has not too miss places such as Kayaba coffee and Ueno Sakuragi Atari, and are often featured as being actually part of Yanaka.

 1. Yanaka Cemetery

 Major cemetery in Tokyo on the same level as Père Lachaise and Montparnasse Cemetery in Paris.
 7000 graves with beautiful flowers, plants and trees.
 Particular beautiful in spring, with the alley of cherry trees, and in autumn with many colourful trees including many gingkos.
 Read more.

 Traditional shopping street (shotengai) with a focus on cats.
 This street has a distinct mid-20th century Showa feeling to it.
 Touristic, but still plenty of locals doing their grocery shopping here as well (on weekdays).
 The view called yuyake dandan from the top of the stairs overlooking the street is becoming one of the great views in Tokyo.
 Read more.

 Yanaka is foremost a temple town, but none of the temples enjoy the same level of attention as the well-known places of worship in Tokyo such as Senso-ji and Meiji Shrine.
 This is actually mainly due to the modest size of these temples in Yanaka.
 They are small but beautiful.
 Yanaka keeps impressing me due to the sheer beauty of its temples.
 Read more.